rotblauer/tsne4go/README.md

 # tsne4go
-Change : Enable parallel processing
+Change : Enable multi thread processing

 This is **tsne4go**, an implementation of the tSNE algorithm in Go.
 It is licensed under the MIT license.